p-a-r-a-d-i-g-m/api/README.md

 # A P I

-This package adds support for building RESTful APIs.
+This package adds support for APIs.
-This is used to expose machine consumable services towards the internet.
+This is used to build and expose RESTful services to the internet.

 # API